Luxman-Madapatha/openrouter/README.md

 # OpenRouter AI - FastAPI Application

 ## Overview
 This project is a **FastAPI-based reverse proxy** for OpenRouter, designed for **efficient AI model request handling** with features such as **request caching, streaming responses, and authentication**.
+It's based on this article https://huggingface.co/blog/lynn-mikami/llm-free

 ## Features
 - **FastAPI-based API** for handling OpenRouter requests.